jabedek/game-of-survival/README.md

 - single click on other unit wil set it to empty field

 Other actions:
-- drag will move unit if it's moveable and field is reachable for the unit and accesible
+- drag will move unit if it's moveable and field is reachable and accessible for the unit
 - right slick will spawn unit broods, with a base of 4 units and then the brood will grow